-Char nges in chapter Janu ary 2019 JMP, KS
+Changes in chapter January 2020 JMP, KS

 SNAP 040612 Cement has been produced in Finland since 1914.
 There are currently two operating plants in Finland.
 At a third plant procution ceased in 1993.
 The current plants fall under the IED and report their emissions according to the monitoring requirements in their environmental permits.
 REF (recovered fuels prepared out of waste material) is used as fuel in these plants, in addition to rubber waste (since 1996).
-The plants also have have permission to use bio-based fuels (plant or grain based fuels) for experimental use.
+The plants also have permission to use biobased fuels (plant or grain based fuels) for experimental use.
 Fuel combustion emissions are reported under the energy sector.
 Emissions Source of emissions SOx, NOx, These are emissions from fuel combustion, They are reported by the plants according to the monitoring and CO, NH3 reporting requirements in the environmental permits and allocated under NFR 1A2gviii.
 NMVOC Cement production prosess emissions (partly reported by the plants and partly calculated), allocated under 2A1 TSP, PM10, Fuel combustion, reported by the plants according to the monitoring and reporting requirements in the PM2.5 environmental permits and allocated under NFR 1A2f.
-Hg Waste fuel combustion, reported by the plants according to the monitoring and reporting requirements in the - environmental permits and allocated under NFR 1A2f.
+Ha Waste fuel combustion, reported by the plants according to the monitoring and reporting requirements in the Hg environmental permits and allocated under NFR 1A2f.
 PCDD/F waste fuel combustion (rubber, REF) allocated under 2A1 PCB waste fuel combustion (rubber, REF) allocated under 2A1

 Cement industry is a minor source of air pollutant emissions in Finland.
-The shares of emissions for each air pollutant reported under the NFR category are presented in Table 4.2.
+Part of emissions are reported by the plants.
+For those plants that do not report emissions, these are calculated.
+The shares of emissions reported by the plants out of total emissions for each air pollutant are presented in Table 4.2.